Updated 9 August 2013

 The 2010 federal election saw a small number of such contests, with the results affording an opportunity to examine preference flows between the coalition partners (assisted by Australian Electoral Commission data, which is superior to that provided by state authorities for their elections).
 In seven seats, both the Liberals and the Nationals fielded candidates, and in six of these the eventual contest was between a conservative and Labor.
 In the other seat, O’Connor (in Western Australia), the final contest was between the sitting Liberal, Wilson Tuckey, and the Nationals’ Tony Crook, with the latter prevailing after securing 84 per cent of Labor preferences.

 In two NSW seats, Richmond and Riverina, Liberal preferences were distributed in seats where the effective contest was Labor versus the Nationals.
 In each case, 89 per cent of the Liberal vote went to the Nationals, a figure consistent with what the Democratic Labor Party delivered to the coalition between 1955 and 1974.
-On the limited evidence available, the Liberals are considerably more effective at disciplining preferences than are the Nationals.
 Put more bluntly, more than one in five Nationals voters prefer Labor to the Liberals.
+On this evidence, the Liberals are considerably more effective at disciplining preferences than are the Nationals.

-Apart from long-term historical motivations, it is feasible that such Nationals voters have been disappointed by their party’s marginalisation within the coalition: 2013 seems a long way from the dominance of powerful leaders like John McEwen and Doug Anthony, and when did the party last win a policy battle with the Liberals?
+Apart from long-term historical motivations, it is feasible that such Nationals voters have been disappointed by their party’s marginalisation within the coalition.
+The dominance of powerful leaders like John McEwen and Doug Anthony is long past, and when did the party last win a policy battle with the Liberals?
 Indeed, when did it last have distinctive policies over which to wage a battle?
 Independent candidates have successfully exploited such themes – at state and federal levels – in defeating Nationals candidates in the past decade or so.